NAmi-meow/NAmi-meow/README.md

 ### 👫 Who we are
 **Naka** — the one who talks to machines in C, Rust and assembly.
 Loves building engines, kernels, and clean architectures.
-**Ami** — the one who paints emotions, characters, and interfaces.
-Makes everything look alive.
+**Ami** — the one who breathes soul into every idea, shapes the vision, and fuels our projects with emotion and purpose.

-Together we're **NAmi-meow**: a tiny studio where code and art purr in harmony.
+Together we're **NAmi-meow**: a tiny studio where code and inspiration purr in harmony.

 ---

 ### 🧩 What we craft
 - 🕹️ **Games** — indie titles, powerful mechanics, beautiful worlds
-- ⚙️ **Operating Systems** — self-writtn kernel, bootloader
+- ⚙️ **Operating Systems** — self-written kernel, bootloader
-- 🖼️ **Art & Design** — game assets, UI/UX, original characters
+- 🖼️ **Creative Direction** — game atmosphere, UI/UX concepts, original character visions
 - 🌐 **Tools & Toys** — creative devtools, utilities, libs

 *Everything from scratch, with love and curiosity.*